PzAz04Maus/Abiogenesis/readme.md

 # Framing
 Abiogenesis is a hardboiled tactical adventure set during a recession born by cosmic instability.
 Characters discover the transformative secrets of the supernormal as they look for opportunity in this new, dangerous world.

 # Deeper Dive

-Abiogenesis takes deep inspiration from the STALKER and Half Life Series,  Campaigns consist of enduring the social instability the products of this catastrophe bring and exploring this new, darker wilderness for the strange, the uncanny, the cool, and the pants shitting terror that has scarred the country.
+Abiogenesis is deeply inspired by STALKER and Half Life 1.
+Campaigns consist of enduring the social instability that the products of this catastrophe bring and exploring this new, darker wilderness for the strange, the uncanny, the cool, and the pants shitting terror that has scarred the country.

 For the player, the game is "your daily emergency kit has an AR-15."
 The cities still hum with life, but they are vulnerable to the new wilderness.
 Internal refugees, adventurers and bandits are rife.